buildit/bookit-web/sprint-docs/04-demo-plan.md

 _This will not include styling of the calendar or time picker widgets.
 This will be addressed in a future sprint._

 ### Edit/cancel form
-We will style the edit/cancel form so that it is consistent with the look of the booking form.
+We will add the edit/cancel form, and style it so that it is consistent with the look of the booking form.

 ## Technical debt
 We have identified three pieces of technical debt which will be resolved during this sprint.